jolocom/jolocom-lib/CONTRIBUTING.md

 ---
 How to make sure your contributions can be included in the [jolocom-lib](https://github.com/jolocom/jolocom-lib) codebase.

 ---
 ## Documentation Copyright Policy

-The copyright mode for all materials and content associated with this repository and development initiative are licensed under Creative Commons [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The copyright mode for all materials and content associated with this repository and development initiative are licensed under Creative Commons [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Jolocom Software Licensing

-The Jolocom jolocom-lib repository is licensed under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
-This page describes the Jolocom policy to ensure that all contributions to the jolocom-lib and jolocom-sdk code are also licensed under the Apache 2.0 license (and that the contributor has the right to license it as such).
+Most of Jolocom's repositories like jolocom-sdk, jolocom-lib and jolocom-keriox are licensed under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html) - each repository contains the applicable license or copyright information.
+This page describes the Jolocom policy to ensure that all contributions to any Jolocom codebase are compliant to the applied license (and that the contributor has the right to license it as such).
 - All contributions to Jolocom are also governed by our [Contributor Code of Conduct](https://github.com/jolocom/jolocom/blob/master/code-of-conduct).

 If you are: